dubrie/public/books.md

 ### Active Books
 - The Diary of a Nobody by George Grossmith
 - Building Green Software by Anne Curie, Sara Hsu, and Sara Bergman
+- Reimagining Capitalism in a World on Fire by Rebecca Henderson

 ### Up Next
 - The Human Element by Loran Nordgren